Vintage style, modern dressmaking.

 You can make any garment special by adding shaped edges.
 Watch to learn how to press these curved details.

 The web, or spider-web stitch, is a needle-woven stitch that makes a beautiful center for an embroidered medallion.
-Watch to learn how to create this basic hand embroidery stitch.

 The fly stitch is a basic embroidery stitch.
 Watch to learn how to create this stitch.

 Explore the elaborate motifs of Yemenite Jewish embroidery.

 Take an interactive 360-degree view if this collage-like dress from the August/September 2016 issue of Threads.

 Get the latest including tips, techniques and special offers straight to your inbox.

 © 2018 The Taunton Press, Inc. All rights reserved.